pesto-students/p3-harsh-chaytan5/Week-11/lightswitch-app/README.md

-# Getting Started with Create React App
+# Lightswitch App using redux

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a very simple lightswitch app made using React and Redux.

+It has a button which when clicked the light turns off and if it is clicked again, the light will turn on.

 ## Available Scripts